 Key features include:

 In the end, the question “What is The Experiment?” has many answers.
 It is a unique opportunity to spend a week being challenged and inspired by peers from around the world.
-It is the premiere workshop for dance geeks, by dance geeks (once described as a cross between MIT and Wonka’s factory, but for dance).
+It is the premiere workshop for dance geeks (once described as a cross between MIT and Wonka’s factory, but for dance).
 It is the luxury swing dance camp, yet priced similarly to other week-long camps in the US and Europe.
-It may or may not be home to some fierce nighttime laser tag battles and an inflatable pink unicorn.
+It may be home to some fierce nighttime laser tag battles and an inflatable pink unicorn.
 Ultimately, it is the world’s most personal and personally challenging Blues workshop.

 Each week features five or six of the following Faculty Mentors together with one to three Guest Mentors and one Head DJ.